 We tend to meet any new situation by reorganizing; and a wonderful method it can be for creating the illusion of progress while producing confusion, inefficiency, and demoralization.
 (Charlton Ogburn, 1911-1998)

-We once helped a company enter a new market.
+I once helped a company enter a new market.
 The company had hired a consulting professor from a prestigious university to help it with an organizational transformation.
 The transformation was to be completed in 90 days, start to finish.
 And the professor had written a book on how to undertake such a thing (natch).
-We arrived around day 60.
+I arrived around day 60.

 The book prescribed assigning all employees, regardless of title or responsibility, to cross-departmental, cross-disciplinary teams.
 Each team was given a process or practice to transform.
 The ideas in those groups blazed like wildfire in a bone-dry forest — operational improvements, process-engineering concepts, counter-orthodox proposals, and more.
 The only thing hotter than the ideas was the enthusiasm they generated.

 Based on those ideas, the organization was operationally re-evaluated and completely restructured.
 Most of the employees were given new roles and responsibilities based, in part, on the ideas they helped germinate.
 But …

 On the morning after, the company, its hopes high and its sights set higher, found itself in a state of despondent dysfunction.
 Productivity tanked.
 Product development ground slowly.
 Responsiveness declined, along with customer satisfaction.
 Management was mystified.
 It had created the perfect garden, had it not?
 But nothing grew.
 Everyone who’d known to whom to turn for knowledge and support in their old positions lost all their lifelines in their new ones.

 The CEO expressed his bewilderment and his anger at people for not performing.
 I asked, “If you dropped seeds in sand and they didn’t sprout, would you be angry at the seeds?
 Or would you put them in a more fertile environment?”